MiichelleZhou/Density-and-Triangulation-based-Clustering/README.md

 # Density and Triangulation-based Clustering (DTC)

-This repository is the official implementation of the Density and Triangulation-based Clustering algorithm from the paper "Triangulation based Spatial Clustering for Adjacent Data with Various Density".
+This repository is the official implementation of the Density and Triangulation-based Clustering algorithm from the paper "Triangulation-based Spatial Clustering for Adjacent
+Data with Heterogeneous Density".
 This algorithm aims at solving clustering difficulties faced by complex data with irregular shapes, various densities, and adjacent connections between multiple clusters.

+Please review our newly submited paper [here](DTC.pdf).

 ## DTC data experiment notebook: